 It’s not always easy to find a sports bra that will support you with comfort and style.
 Since each body is unique, not every sports bra will work for every athlete.
-Runners with smaller cup sizes may not have to spend as much money on their sports bra, since they can choose one with less fit, mobility and support technology, and athletes with larger cup sizes may have to spend more money on top-of-the line running bras that will hold them in place.
+Runners with smaller cup sizes may not have to spend as much money on their sports bra, since they can choose one with less fit, mobility and support technology, while athletes with larger cup sizes may have to spend more money on top-of-the line running bras that will hold them in place.
 Some sports bras are designed with cup sizing, while some have more general small, medium and large distinctions.
 To get that “perfect” fit, athletes should be sized in a bra store or follow a guide to size themselves, and then purchase a sports bra with specific measurements.

 Finding the right running bra is hard.
 Comfort, support and style all contribute as make-or-break design factors.

 Some of the bras were considered running-specific, and some of them were for more all-around activity.
 It was clear that the companies that make run-specific sports bras excelled at it for all cup sizes, even in comparison to the companies that make bras that are specifically for larger cup sizes.